utah-cs3550-fa24/assignments/study-guide.md

 You should be able to identify the parts of a URL: the protocol (or scheme), hostname (or domain), port, and path (or page).
-You should be able to explain the relationship between hostnames (also called domains), IP addresses, and packet routes.
-You should be able to give examples of each.
-You should also be familiar with what kind of information is provided by 1) DNS lookup tools; 2) IP lookup tools; 3) traceroute.
+You should be able to explain the relationship between hostnames (also called domains), IP addresses, and packet routes, and be able to distinguish between them.

 You should be able to explain the role of a registrar.
 You should know what A and AAAA records do in DNS.
 You should be able to give the